Florida Dual Diagnosis Rehab

 Call Lumiere Today

 If you or a loved one are struggling with alcoholism in Florida, give Lumiere Detox Center a call now at 855-535-8501.
-The specialists at our detox and treatment program in Florida are available 24/7 to answer any questions you may have about the admissions process.
+The specialists at our Florida dual diagnosis rehab program are available 24/7 to answer any questions you may have about the admissions process.
 Break free from addiction now and live the life you are destined for.
+It all starts with our Florida dual diagnosis rehab program.